 You can help us keep the best data about the impacts of communicable diseases in our community.
-To report a communicable disease, please call (573) 335-7846 or contact us.
+To report a communicable disease, please contact us.

 The Cape Girardeau County Public Health Center provides tuberculosis skin testing and conducts follow-up checkups on active cases of TB.
 Free anti-TB medications can be obtained through the Missouri Department of Health & Senior Services with a doctor's order.

 The Cape Girardeau County Public Health Center offers screening for Gonorrhea, Syphilis and Chlamydia.
 Treatment and education programs are available.
 HIV (AIDS) screening is done with pre and post counseling.
 Walk-in screenings are offered every Tuesday from 1:00 p.m. to 4:00 p.m.